 I love this Elizabeth Banks film so much that, as you may have noticed, I have inserted it permanently into every page at Heart Sisters (just scroll down the right sidebar).
 I also use it to kick off each of my public presentations about women’s heart health.

-Banks, an Emmy-nominated actress, has first-hand family experience with heart disease: her own mother and sister have both been diagnosed with cardiac arrhythmias.
+Banks, an Emmy-nominated actress, has first-hand family experience with heart disease: her own mother and sister have both been diagnosed with heart disease.
 In her film, she perfectly captures a typical multi-tasking woman putting her own needs well behind those of everyone else around her.
-She plays the harried heart attack victim here in an exquisitely hilarious yet frighteningly realistic fashion.
+She plays the harried heart attack patient here in an exquisitely hilarious yet frighteningly realistic fashion.

 Ironically, the chances of a 37-year young woman (the age Elizabeth Banks was when she made this little film) being diagnosed with heart disease are four times greater than her chances of being diagnosed with breast cancer.

-This is particularly true for women whose heart attacks do not include chest pain (about 40% of us will experience no chest symptoms at all during a cardiac event).
-According to this JAMA report, 15% of women under age 45 when they suffer a heart attack without chest pain will die in hospital, compared to just 2% of those with chest pain.
+This is particularly true for women whose heart attacks do not include chest pain (at least 10 per cent of us will experience no chest symptoms at all during a cardiac event).
+According to this JAMA report, 15% of the women under age 45 when they suffer a heart attack without chest pain will die in hospital, compared to just 2% of those with chest pain.

-When other researchers reporting in the New England Journal of Medicine looked at more than 10,000 patients (48% women) who had gone to their hospital Emergency Departments with chest pain or other heart attack symptoms, they found that women under the age of 55 are SEVEN TIMES more likely to be misdiagnosed in mid-heart attack than their male counterparts are.*
+When other researchers reporting in the New England Journal of Medicine looked at more than 10,000 patients (48 per cent women) who had gone to their hospital Emergency Departments with chest pain or other heart attack symptoms, they found that women under the age of 55 are SEVEN TIMES more likely to be misdiagnosed in mid-heart attack than their male counterparts are.*

 A commonly heard pronouncement delivered by too many Emergency physicians to too many female heart patients is: